-We strongly encourage but do not require students to be vaccinated before arriving on campus this semester.
+We strongly encourage but do not require students to be vaccinated.

 Getting vaccinated is the best way to slow the spread of COVID-19 and prevent severe illness, hospitalizations, and death.
 CDC recommends that everyone who is eligible stay up to date on their COVID-19 vaccines.

-The COVID-19 vaccine and booster(s) are available by appointment on campus and at many other locations in our surrounding community for everyone ages 5 and older.
-If you have questions about vaccination, or about how to make an appointment on campus, please visit our Boise State Vaccination Clinic page.
+The COVID-19 vaccine and boosters are available by appointment on campus to both BSU students and staff as well as the general community.
+If you have questions about vaccination, or about how to make an appointment on campus, please visit our Public Health Vaccination Clinic page.

 Wear a facial covering.